An interactive floor that you can take places!

 Recommended computer & camera

-Boom Stand
+Boom stand

 You'll need a boom stand for the camera, so that it can be positioned in the right place, centered above the projection area.
 Luckily, these aren't too expensive and they are easy to pack up and move.
 The cameras we recommend are also quite lightweight, so you don't need anything too robust.
 If you're setting up a system for a lot of active children, it's also a good idea to invest in some sandbags to weigh the stand down a bit, just to keep things safe.